 NIBRT Science Advisory Board:

 Dr Robert Baffi, Prof Martin Clynes, Prof. Charles Cooney, Dr Matt Croughan, Prof Gavin Davey, Prof Alan Dickson, Prof. Brian Glennon, Dr Brendan Hughes, Prof Barry Karger, Barry McCarthy, Prof. Pauline Rudd

 Our research team cover all aspects of the biopharma manufacturing process

-Michael Butler is the Chief Scientific Officer (CSO) of the National Institute of Bioprocessing Research & Training (NIBRT) and Distinguished Professor Emeritus of the University of Manitoba, Canada.
+Michael Butler is the Chief Scientific Officer (CSO) of the National Institute of Bioprocessing Research & Training (NIBRT), Adjunct Full Professor at University College Dublin (UCD) and Distinguished Professor Emeritus of the University of Manitoba, Canada.

 Professor Pauline M. Rudd PhD, MA (Oxon), BSc, LRIC, FISSR is the NIBRT Professor of Glycobiology at University College, Dublin.